Kyle Van Noy Has Confidence Patriots Will ‘Bounce Back’ After Week 1 Loss

-FOXBORO, Mass. — Maybe Kyle Van Noy was riding high off the two-year contract he reportedly signed with the New England Patriots, but the linebacker brought a speck positivity and optimism into the locker room Friday.
+FOXBORO, Mass. — Maybe Kyle Van Noy was riding high off the two-year contract he signed with the New England Patriots, but the linebacker brought a speck positivity and optimism into the locker room Friday.

 Van Noy, who played 100 percent of the team’s snaps in Thursday night’s 42-27 loss to the Kansas City Chiefs, said said he’s still mad about the loss, but he’s confident in his team’s ability to rebound.